Northern bald ibis: Syria

-Conservation efforts for the Northern bald ibis in Syria began with the discovery of an unreported relict colony of this species in early 2002 in the Palmyra desert.
+Conservation efforts for the northern bald ibis in Syria began with the discovery of an unreported relict colony of this species in early 2002 in the Palmyra desert.
 The bald ibises still breeding in Syria, discovered during an extensive biodiversity survey carried out as part of a FAO cooperation project, are the last living descendants of those depicted in Egyptian hieroglyphs from 4500 years ago.
 The discovery was made possible through the use of traditional ecological knowledge of the Bedouin nomads.

 Following the discovery in Syria, a successful community-based ibis breeding intensive protection program was established in Palmyra during years 2002–2004, in parallel with an extensive capacity building program in the benefit of the local community and staff from the Syrian Steppe Commission.
 Fourteen chicks successfully fledged during this period.

-Beside protection and training operations, data on threats and on feeding and breeding ecology were collected in the field.
+In addition to protection and training operations, data on threats and on feeding and breeding ecology were collected in the field.
 An Ibis Protected Area was recommended and established, and an awareness and education program was also launched and successfully implemented.

-Two breeding failures were recorded in 2005 and 2008 following a change of project management and of ibis protection strategy, that occurred between 2004 and 2005.
+Two breeding failures were recorded in 2005 and 2008 following a change of project management and of ibis protection strategy, that occurred between 2004 and 2005 (from UN-FAO to Birdlife/RSPB management).
 Three birds were tagged with satellite tags and the migratory route and wintering site of the colony were discovered in 2006.
 Three surveys were undertaken at the wintering site on the Ethiopian highlands between 2006 and 2009, establishing that no immediate threats were present at the site.
 Thanks to an IUCN project the Ibis Protected Area in Palmyra desert was further developed in 2008–2009, addressing the threats of infrastructure proliferation and oil company heavy prospection schemes.